-A noncitizen who is convicted of an aggravated felony, deported or removed, and then returns to the U.S. without permission can be sentenced to up to 20 years in federal prison under 8 USC § 1326(b)(2).
+A noncitizen who is convicted of an aggravated felony, deported or removed, and then returns to the U.S. without permission faces a tough federal prison sentence under 8 USC § 1326(b)(2).
 This applies even to persons whose aggravated felonies were relatively minor offenses, such as possession for sale of marijuana.
 In California, illegal re-entry cases represent more than 25% of federal public defenders' caseloads.
 Criminal defense counsel must warn their clients of the severe penalty for re-entry.